 - SSDI eligibility is based on how many hours you have worked in the past.
 However, even people who have not worked full-time consistently may qualify, and there are exemptions for people with low income.

 SSDI was designed to help people.
 Unfortunately, the government is not always eager to approve an application.
-The agency in charge of SSDI benefits, the Social Security Administration, has a reputation in the City of Decatur for turning down applications based on technicalities.
+The Social Security Administration in Decatur, GA (the agency in charge of SSDI benefits) has a reputation in the City of Decatur for turning down applications based on technicalities.
 They routinely challenge valid disabilities and put the burden of proof on the person applying.
 This is why it makes such a big difference to have a professional work on your application.

 How do I know if I qualify for SSDI?